vboyev-MSFT/defender-docs/defender-endpoint/demonstration-behavior-monitoring.md

    `zsh: killed      sudo bash BM_test.sh`

-   The file was quarantined by Defender for Endpoint on macOS.
+   The file is quarantined by Defender for Endpoint on macOS.
 Use the following command to list all the detected threats:

    ```bash
    mdatp threat list